Geegah-Inc/Geegah-GUI/README.md

 num_Frames = 200 #Number of frames to acquire for sample, integer, num_Frames > 0
 ```
-Please ensure the Geegah Imager is powered on and connected to the PC via USB A/C before proceeding.
+Please ensure the Geegah Imager is powered on and connected to the PC via USB A/C before proceeding.  <br />

 **4. Finding and initializing the board**<br />
 The first section of the code sets up the connection with the FPGA board.
 If the board is not connected, or if the driver is missing, an error message appears.